Converting Easytrieve Logic: Creating the Program Structure

 At

 this stage we have a program that reads INFILE and writes VIRCARD.
-Now we have to make a decision: do we deal
+Now we have to make a decision: do we deal with the rest of the program by

-with the rest of the program by creating separate job steps that we’ll link
+creating separate job steps that we’ll link together

-together through JCL, or do we create a single program?
-If the logic of this first stage saves any
+through JCL, or do we create a single program?

-of field values, then we’ll have to create a single program, but if not we can
+as a record count or saved or accumulated values of field values, then we’ll have to create a single program, but if not we can choose either approach.

 First,

-here’s how we’d manage this conversion as a series of separate job steps.
+conversion as a series of separate job steps.

 If